Dawid-Kolankowski/BSG-recruitment-task/README.md

 4. Run "npm start" command
 5. Navigate to http://localhost:3000/ in your browser

-\* You need no have node package manager installed on your machine in order to run install and start commands
+\* You need to have node package manager installed on your machine in order to run install and start commands